Colkerr/Sensors/README.md

 # Sensors
-Code and hardware description for sensors
+Code and hardware description for sensor node unit and also optional hub unit connecting to WiFi